Research from Ascend2 quantifies that the number one objective of online marketing for both B2B and B2C organizations is QUALIFIED LEADS.

 Once again, an easy to use marketing automation system can be configured to:

 - Notify lead owner of HOT LEAD status removal

 - Put the lead into a new LONG TERM NURTURE classification

-- Start a series of AUTOMATIC EMAIL’s or drip campaigns that continue to engage with the lead, point them to related content and enable the opportunity to convert them into a paying customer in the future
+- Start a series of AUTOMATIC EMAIL’s or drip campaigns that continue lead engagement, point them to related content, and enable opportunities to convert them into a paying customer

 The benefits of lead scoring and marketing automation actually increase over time.
 As your Content Marketing efforts increase the portfolio of digital assets on your site, this rich repository of information, education and insights for your prospects becomes fertile ground for growing more and more qualified leads that are interested in engaging with you.

-If you’re not taking advantage of lead scoring with your current Content Marketing program, it’s time to revisit your processes, platform or resources tasked with making your efforts successful.
+If you’re not taking advantage of scoring leads with your current Content Marketing program, it’s time to revisit your processes, platform or resources tasked with making your efforts successful.